Sample chapters from my novels-in-progress

 “I know,” Holcomb said to the phone and deleted the message.

 “Class, today we’ll be studying the details of the rodent digestive system.
-That means we’ll be dissecting live rats.
+That means we’ll be vivisecting live rats.
 Those of you who’ve opted out of this assignment with your parents’ signatures can report to study hall right now,” Mr. Hines announced at the beginning of fourth period Life Science.
 “I don’t want any fussing.
-Any student without a parent’s signature must complete this assignment, or be dipped in a vat Fluoroantimonic acid.”
+Any student without a parent’s signature must complete this assignment, or be dipped in a vat of fluoroantimonic acid.”

 “Dipped in what?” a nearby student asked.

-The few conscientious objectors: a perky cheerleader, a young Sikh, a weedy nerd, and a Jehovah’s Witness, left in a small exodus.
-Keira perched on a hard stool at the black countertop of her lab table with her freckled, redheaded partner, Lissa, her only friend at San Pedro High.
-Although she’d been there for most of the school year, Keira was still a social outcast.
+The few conscientious objectors—a perky cheerleader, a young Sikh, a weedy nerd, and a Jehovah’s Witness—left in a small exodus.
+Keira perched on a hard stool at her lab table with her freckled, brunette partner, Lissa, her only friend at San Pedro High.
 Neither of her foster parents had ever asked if she had made any friends, and Keira wasn’t about to tell them, either.

-On the solid plastic tabletop sat one large, empty Plexiglas jar and accompanying metal screw-top lid with a tiny hole in the middle, a tray of silver dissection knives, two pairs of thick leather gardening gloves, and a wax lined dissection tray with skin-holding pins.
+On the solid plastic tabletop sat one extra-large Plexiglas jar and accompanying metal screw-top lid with a tiny hole in the middle, a tray of silver dissection knives, two pairs of thick leather gardening gloves, and a wax-lined dissection tray with skin-holding pins.
 There was also one huge, black rat in a tiny wire cage.

 “Do you want me to open the cage?”
 Lissa asked.

 “Yeah, sort of dump the rat onto my gloves and I’ll shove it in the jar.”

 Lissa picked up the wire cage and pulled the latch, sliding the front panel open.
 The rat sniffed around outside of the opening.